Craig M. Crews: Research

-Crews studies controlled proteostasis, i.e., the pharmacological modulation of protein turnover.
+Crews has pioneered the use of 'induced proximity' in drug development, specifically, controlled proteostasis, i.e., the pharmacological modulation of protein turnover.
 In 2001, Crews developed, in collaboration with Ray Deshaies, proteolysis targeting chimeras (PROTACs), a new technology to induce proteolysis.
 PROTACs are dimeric molecules that recruit specific intracellular proteins to the cellular quality control machinery (i.e., an E3 ubiquitin ligase) in a catalytic manner for subsequent removal by the proteasome.
 This technology has the potential to allow pharmacological targeting of proteins previously thought "undruggable" including many responsible for drug resistance in cancer.
 Excitement around the field has resulted in much private and public investment in therapeutic approaches based on targeted protein degradation.
-Prior to its work on PROTACs, the Crews lab’s synthesis and mode of action studies of the natural product epoxomicin revealed that it is a potent and selective proteasome inhibitor.
+Prior to its work on PROTACs, the Crews lab's synthesis and mode of action studies of the natural product epoxomicin revealed that it is a potent and selective proteasome inhibitor.
 Subsequent medicinal chemistry efforts produced the epoxyketone containing proteasome inhibitor YU101, which served as the basis for the multiple myeloma drug carfilzomib.

-Arvinas

-In 2013, Crews founded New Haven-based Arvinas, which uses the PROTAC protein degradation technology from his lab to develop drugs to treat cancer, neurodegeneration, and other diseases.
-In 2019, Arvinas presented initial safety, tolerability, and pharmacokinetic data from the company’s ongoing Phase 1 clinical trials of two orally bioavailable PROTACs, targeting the Androgen Receptor (ARV-110) and the Estrogen Receptor (ARV-471).
-Both drugs appeared to be well tolerated and no dose-limiting toxicities or grade 2, 3 or 4 adverse events were observed.
-Moreover, ongoing clinical trials have demonstrated evidence of efficacy, e.g., target protein level reduction and tumor shrinkage in some patients.

-Proteolix
+Crews' initial research at Yale explored the synthesis and mode of action of the natural product epoxomicin, which revealed itself to be a potent and selective proteasome inhibitor via its epoxyketone pharmacophore.
+Subsequent medicinal chemistry efforts by Crews produced the epoxyketone-containing proteasome inhibitor, YU101.

-In 2003, Crews co-founded the biotechnology company Proteolix to develop YU101, the next generation proteasome inhibitor from his lab, which ultimately became carfilzomib (Kyprolis), which was approved by the FDA in 2012 for use in patients with multiple myeloma.
+In 2003, Crews co-founded the biotechnology company Proteolix to develop YU101, which ultimately served as the parent compound of multiple myeloma drug carfilzomib (Kyprolis).
 Based on successful Phase II trials of carfilzomib, Onyx Pharmaceuticals acquired Proteolix in 2009 and was itself acquired by Amgen in 2013.
+Carfilzomib was approved by FDA to treat multiple myeloma in 2012.

+In 2024, Crews co-authored a study on the development of ligands and degraders targeting MAGE-A3, a melanoma-associated antigen expressed in various tumors.
+The research focused on designing small-molecule ligands capable of binding to MAGE-A3 and modulating its interaction with the RING E3 ligase TRIM28.
+This approach leverages targeted protein degradation technology to influence the ubiquitination and degradation of specific proteins, opening new possibilities for cancer therapy.
+This work exemplifies the growing potential of targeted protein degradation in the treatment of cancer and other diseases by specifically targeting tumor-associated antigens and their interacting E3 ligases.